New Zealand police battle protesters as tents burn, Parliament camp is cleared

 Wednesday’s violence was far beyond previous skirmishes, however.
 Police said they encountered protesters armed with fire extinguishers, trip wires, paint-filled projectiles, homemade plywood shields and pitchforks.

-Videos showed some protesters pick up paving stones and hurl them at officers, while police and protesters exchanged punches.
+Videos showed some protesters picking up paving stones and hurling them at officers, while police and protesters exchanged punches.

 One man lit a molotov cocktail but was sprayed with water before he could throw it, according to local media outlet Stuff.